alterNERDtive/VoiceAttack-profiles/docs/RatAttack.md

 #### Getting Case Data From IRC ####

+**Note**: Passing RATSIGNALs through the pipe file is now considered deprecated and will be removed in a future version in favor of passing it as a parameter when invoking the VoiceAttack command.
+This is currently an experimental feature in VoiceAttack β 1.8.6.5.
+This section will be updated once it is working reliably.

 You can setup your IRC client to pass incoming RATSIGNALS to VoiceAttack by writing them to a file (`%appdata%\Ratattack\ratsignal.pipe`), then calling the appropriate command (`RatAttack.announceCaseFromRatsignal` for notification,